benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Applications
 =============

 In the following we will overview two case studies where PyTorch Geometric Temporal can be used to solve real world relevant machine learning problems.
-One of them is about epidmeiological forecasting the other on is about predicting web traffic.
+One of them is about epidemiological forecasting the other on is about predicting web traffic.

 Epidemiological Forecasting
 ---------------------------